contagon/handbook/handbook/29-meetings-in-the-church.md

 * Stake Young Men presidency (and secretary if called).
 * Bishoprics.
 * Elders quorum presidencies and secretaries.
-* Aaronic Priesthood quorum advisers and specialists.
+* Aaronic Priesthood quorum advisers.

 The stake presidency may invite others to attend, such as ward mission leaders and ward temple and family history leaders.